shiyisteezin/shiyisteezin/README.md

 - 🔮 Hi, I’m Shiyi.
 - 📊 I’m interested in linguistics, AI, and data related technologies.
 - 🌱 I’m also learning different cloud platforms (mainly focused on AWS and GCP).
-- 💗 I recently fell in love with watching figure skating vids ⛸️💃🌪️.
 - 💌 Questions?
 Write me an email at shiyis@brandeis.edu.

 <!---